Yelawolf: Slumerican

 Slumerican is an American independent record label specializing in hip hop music.
-The label was founded in 2012 by Yelawolf.
-Slumerican's roster includes DJ Paul of Three 6 Mafia, Bubba Sparxxx, Rittz and more.
-The label performs merchandising, and operates a flagship store in Nashville, Tennessee.
+Founded in 2012 by Yelawolf, its roster includes DJ Paul of Three 6 Mafia, Bubba Sparxxx, and Rittz.
+The label also performs merchandising, with a flagship store currently operating in Nashville, Tennessee.

 Discography

 Personal life

+Yelawolf has three children from a previous relationship with Sonora Rosario.

 In July 2013, Yelawolf got engaged to his girlfriend, recording artist Fefe Dobson.
-As of 2015, he had three children.
-On September 27, 2019, Yelawolf posted snapshots of his wedding ceremony to Dobson at The Rhinestone Wedding Chapel in Nashville, Tennessee.
+On September 27, 2019, Yelawolf posted snapshots of their wedding ceremony at The Rhinestone Wedding Chapel in Nashville, Tennessee.